timbornemann/Open-Git-Control/README.md

   - `origin` must point to GitHub and auth must be active.
 - Auto-update not available
   - Update features are only active in installed production builds, not in `npm run dev`.
+- Planning API not available on port `2990`
+  - Another process may already use the port; check the app log for the actual local API URL.
+  - Set `OPEN_GIT_CONTROL_API_PORT` before starting the app to choose another preferred port.